WayToRussia.Net Guide to Russia

 Here are telephone numbers of some Novosibirsk taxi company (operators speak Russian only): (3832) 111-555, Sozvezdie Scorpiona, phone: 545-545, 107-107.
 Express-Taxi; phone: 180-000, 222-222.
 There are a lot more of them in the city, and the telephone is usually written on the cars.

 Novosibirsk Rent-a-Car: Eurasia rent-a-car.
 The car rental agency located on the ground floor of Novosibirsk railway station in the Service Hall.
 One can rent a car there from 600 R ($20 US) a day (for a Russian car), to 1000 R ($30 US) a day (for a Japanese car).
-The conditions are: minimum age is 23, minimum driving experience is 2 years, driving licence should be valid for conducting cars in group B. Necessary documents are passport and driving license.
-A deposit of 1000 to 8000 R ($30 to $250 US) shoul be left depending on the type of car rented.
-Payment in cash and CCs is accepted.
-Liability insurance 15000 R ($500 US) – a very useful thing in Russian conditions.
-You can leave a car at the same place where you took it only (at the railway station).
+The conditions are: minimum age is 23, minimum driving experience is 2 years, driving licence should be valid for conducting cars in group B.

 The office is opened from 9.00 to 19.00.

 Address: Novosibirsk, Main Railway Station (Novosibirsk Vokzal Glavny), 1st floor, “Service Center”.
 Tel.: (3832) 293-777, 293-477.
-Internet: www.eurasia.nsk.su
+Web: www.eurasia.nsk.su